 I picked up from Astoria, where my failed attempt had ended.
 From there through Queens, the Bronx, and Manhattan, on a mission to cross into New Jersey on the George Washington Bridge.
 I remember little things from that day; a field covered with frost and duck crap, on Randall Island.
 Stopping for a burger, in the Bronx, and answering questions from the manager about what I was trying to accomplish.
 He seemed too excited though, and recommended a more extreme approach; bushwhacking and survival tactics, avoiding civilization, and roads altogether.
+Hunting for food, and crafting my own supplies, like MineCraft with better graphics and fewer zombies.
 I think my reply was something along the lines of “Hell No!”

 I walked 13 miles that day.
 24 miles total.

 Back at the bridge, in the morning; still closed to foot traffic.
 I took the loss, and rode a shuttle across.
 In Jersey, I walked through one neighborhood after another, through Overpeck Park, and then along highway 17 for a few stress filled miles.
 Because it was a divided highway, and I had to be on the far side of it, meant I had to walk with traffic, instead of against it.
 Just to hammer that point in: when you’re walking on the shoulder of a highway, pretending that the painted white line is any kind of protection from the cars zipping by at 50, 60, 80 miles per hour, the only real comfort is being able to see them coming.
 When they’re coming from behind you, it just adds an extra level of tension.

 Boy, I sure hope no one swerves today; you’ll think, as you keep looking over your shoulder.